 Johanna’s research focuses on the interactions between Hungarian athletes, socialist sport leaders, and the International Olympic Committee as a microcosm of relations between society, the socialist state, and international organizations during the Cold War.
-Her work focuses specifically on the the influence of the 1956 Hungarian Revolution, which saw a mass defection of hundreds of Hungarian athletes to the West, on Hungarian socialist sport policy and the IOC.
+Her work focuses specifically on the influence of the 1956 Hungarian Revolution, which saw a mass defection of hundreds of Hungarian athletes to the West, on Hungarian socialist sport policy and the IOC.
 Her work demonstrates how an emerging set of norms of cooperation emerged within the context of Cold War international sport, during a time that is typically characterized by fierce competition and polarized geopolitics.
 A tacit understanding of these norms proved crucial to the everyday lives of Hungarian athletes, socialist cultural policy, and the development of the Olympic movement.
+Hungarian athletes in particular sought to assert agency and shape their lives after 1956 by choosing to work towards (and not in defiance or ambivalence to) the goals of their socialist sport leaders.
+For this work, she interviewed 30 athletes, coaches, and sport leaders in Hungary, as well as 6 additional athletes who defected to the West between 1948-1989.

 - CIE 100